JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 However, the benefits of using linguistic targets vary from study to study, and in their survey paper, Pironkov (2016)[^pironkov2016multi] concluded that "Using even broader phonetic classes (such as plosive, fricative, nasal, $$\ldots$$) is not efficient for MTL speech recognition".
 In particular, they were referring to the null findings from Stadermann (2015)[^stadermann2005multi].

 In a similar vein, Multi-Task Learning has been used in an End-to-End framework, in an effort to encourage explicit learning of hierarchical structure of words and phonemes.
-Oftentimes these hierarchical phonemic levels (e.g. phonemes vs. words) are trained at different levels of the model itself [fernandez2007sequence][^sanabria2018hierarchical][^krishna2018hierarchical][^toshniwal2017multitask][^moriya2018multi].
+Oftentimes these hierarchical phonemic levels (e.g. phonemes vs. words) are trained at different levels of the model itself[^fernandez2007sequence][^sanabria2018hierarchical][^krishna2018hierarchical][^toshniwal2017multitask][^moriya2018multi].
 Figure (5) displays the approach taken in Sanabria (2018)[^sanabria2018hierarchical].

+[^fernandez2007sequence]: Fernandez (2007): Sequence labelling in structured domains with hierarchical recurrent neural networks
+[^sanabria2018hierarchical]: Sanabria (2018): Hierarchical Multi-Task Learning With CTC
+[^krishna2018hierarchical]: Krishna (2018): Hierarchical Multitask Learning for CTC-based Speech Recognition
+[^moriya2018multi]: Moriya (2018): Multi-task Learning with Augmentation Strategy for Acoustic-to-word Attention-based Encoder-decoder Speech Recognition

 <br><br>
 <center><img src="/misc/figs/sanabria-2018.png" align="center" style="width: 400px;"/></center>